The Jack Webster Foundation

 Student Journalism Awards

-The call for submissions will open in August.
-Until then read below to see if you will be eligible and how to apply.
+The call for submissions for the Student Journalism Awards is now open.
+Read below to see if you are eligible and how to apply.

 This award recognizes Jack Webster and his legacy of insightful, accurate and uncompromising reporting from his more than 40 years of print, radio and television journalism.